satorici/satori-docs/satori_help/docs/issues.md

 | `FALSE_POSITIVE` | The tool or assert was wrong |
 | `ACCEPTED_RISK` | Real, but the team decided not to act on it |

-Statuses can be changed from the dashboard or from the CLI with `issue FINDING-ID status`:
+Statuses can be changed from the dashboard or from the CLI with `issue ISSUE-ID status`:

 ```sh
 satori-v2 issue 42 status investigating